Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Zeldovich's STF dynamo

 \section{Zeldovich's STF dynamo}

-To explain the possibility of the fast dynamos i.e. growth of magnetic field even when resistivity goes to zero, \cite{VZ72} put forward a heuristic description referred to as `Stretch-Twist-Fold' (STF) dynamo.
-The algorithm involves first stretching a closed flux tube to double its length (see for example Fig. 4.6 in \citet{BS05}) preserving its volume (a characteristic of an incompressible flow).
-Assuming flux to be frozen in the flux tube, the magnetic field doubles as area of cross-section goes down by a factor of two.
-Next, the flux tube is twisted into a figure eight and then folded systematically so the direction of magnetic field is same in both the sub-parts.
-Then the both the parts are merged together into one through small diffusive effects to occupy the same volume as the starting point.
-A weak diffusion is thus required to make the process of merging irreversible by smoothing region between the two flux tubes during joining without much loss in the flux or energy.
+To explain the possibility of the fast dynamos i.e. growth of magnetic field even when resistivity tends to zero, \cite{VZ72} put forward a heuristic description referred to as `Stretch-Twist-Fold' (STF) dynamo.
+The algorithm involves first stretching a closed flux tube to double its length (see for example Fig.~4.6 in \citet{BS05}) preserving its volume (a characteristic of an incompressible flow).
+Assuming magnetic flux to be frozen in the fluid, the magnetic field doubles as the area of the cross-section goes down by a factor of two.
+Next, the flux tube is twisted into a figure eight and then folded so the direction of magnetic field is same in both sub-parts.
+Then both parts are merged together into one through small diffusive effects to occupy the same volume as the starting flux tube.
+A weak diffusion is thus required to make the process of merging irreversible by smoothing region between the two flux tubes during joining without much loss in the flux or energy. \footnote{Note that diffusion is not essential for the process of amplification of magnetic field in the STF dynamo.
+Even in random flows where both constructive and destructive twisting and folding are possible, the probability of constructive effect dominates and leads to field amplification \citep{Z90,MRS84}.
+However without the diffusion, the map is in principle reversible, so that one can restore the previous state.
+This is not possible after the diffusive step.
+Of course diffusion is also required to develop an eigenfunction of the STF dynamo.}

 It may thus be more appropriate to refer to this process as the Stretch-Twist-Fold-Merge dynamo, although we continue with the standard terminology here.